Do Fence Post Spikes [Or Anchors] Work?

 You may use Postcrete.
 It’s a ready-to-use cement consisting of aggregates, sand, and additives that require no mixing.
 This one is suitable for wood, metal, and concrete fencing.
 One bag is enough for one fence post.

-You just need to dig at least a 2 feet hole in the ground, with the lower half-rounded like a ball for a steady fixing.
+You just need to dig at least a 2 feet hole in the ground, with the lower half rounded like a ball, for a steady fixing.
 It can last longer than fence post spikes.
 Here’s how to use Postcrete or post-mix.

 In terms of fencing, there’s no one size that fits all.
 To say the least, Postcrete is the go-to if you want to set up a permanent fence.
 But if you plan to put up a fence that you can replace, revamp, and remove, go for fence post spikes.

-Fence post spikes work great.
-Fence posts anchored with them are no different from fence posts set on concrete in terms of stability.
 In addition, they are quick and easy to install.
 They are also almost effortless to get off the ground in case you plan to replace and remove them later.

 If you liked this post, you might also like: